 Planting the Front Yard

 A metal gate was installed where the one-car garage once stood.
-Even an attractive hideaway was built to conceal the trash containers.
-Now, the homeowners enter the alley behind the house to access the new two-car garage, which has a door that opens to the inviting backyard.Continue to 13 of 24 below.
+An attractive hideaway was built to conceal the trash containers.
+Now, the homeowners enter the alley behind the house to access the new two-car garage, which has a door that opens to the inviting backyard.Continue to 12 of 23 below.

 Ornamental Grasses and Native Plants

 With the new landscaping and irrigation, water use was cut down immediately, says Robert.
 "We have also really enjoyed the park-strip combination of plants and rocks and the maples as they've grown in."
 The Beckers chose maples for the park strip, along with a native tree that won't grow too large.
-"We really deferred plant selection to Rick and based on his initial input researched individual plants and worked on alternates if we didn't favor his initial selection."Continue to 15 of 24 below.
+"We really deferred plant selection to Rick.
+Based on his initial input, we researched individual plants and worked on alternatives if we didn't favor his initial selection."Continue to 14 of 23 below.

 This former concrete driveway was transformed into a lush, water-wise colorful collection of perennials and vines.
 The pergola with trumpet vine trellised over it provides shade during the hotter months.
-Plants chosen for the pergola include Nepota (a type of catmint) and Zosnaria.Continue to 18 of 24 below.
+Plants chosen for the pergola include nepeta (a type of catmint) and California fuschia (Epilobium canum).Continue to 17 of 23 below.

 Backyard in Bloom

 The backyard turned into a peaceful space with lush plants and something always in bloom.
-Richard is among a growing movement that advise against using wood mulch in a garden.
+Richard is among a growing movement who advise against using wood mulch in a garden.
 It offers little protection against weeds, he maintains, adding: "It doesn't have any beneficial effects to the soil, doesn't leach any beneficial nutrients, and it is not as visually attractive as mulch leaves, pine needles, or gravel.
 Or even grass clippings.
-Plus, once they reach plant-to-plant coverage, you... don't need mulch."Continue to 19 of 24 below.
+Plus, once they reach plant-to-plant coverage, you don't need mulch."Continue to 18 of 23 below.

 Vintage Ski Lift Chair